July 11th 2019

 March 13th 2019

 Debs has kindly agreed to take on the role of monitoring and controlling our Facebook page, your current committee is now; Graham (Chairman), Rick (Treasurer), Katy, Debs and Derek.
-In addition, I currently hold the club projector, Rick has the studio flash kit, Malcolm has the display boards, Katy is looking after the laptop and Nick is testing the slide scanner.
+In addition, I currently hold the club projector, Rick has the studio flash kit, Malcolm has the display boards and Katy is looking after the laptop.
 We do however need someone else to take over the care and storage of the display boards so anyone who has some available, dry, space, let me know.

 Feb 22nd 2019